 - If time is not your problem but you want more value for your money, then you should go with Remitano.

-- If you want an ever available customer support 24/7 Remitano will avail you with that.
+- If you want an ever available customer support 24/7 Remitano will avail you of that.

 - Security of transaction; when buying or selling bitcoin on Luno, you deal with Luno directly.
 But Remitano brings Buyers and sellers together to trade, they try as much as possible to make it secure using the escrow system and also provide a 24/7 customer support.
 However, at the end of the day, you are dealing with individuals who might not be trustworthy.
 Read my review on Remitano to know how to buy and sell Bitcoin safely on Remitano.

 I hope my review was helpful.
 Please share on facebook or twitter using the icons below if you enjoyed reading.
 Thank you.